usnistgov/jarvis/nix/README.md

 # Nix Installation

-Jarvis now has a [Nix] expression for installing Jarvis using [Nix].
+jarvis-tools now has a [Nix] expression for installing jarvis-tools using [Nix].
 [Nix] is a powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.
 The recipe works on both Linux and Mac OS X.